justintv/Twitch-API/v3_resources/users.md

 ## `GET /user`

 Returns a user object.
-If the user's Twitch registered Email Address is not verified, 'null' will be returned.

 *__Authenticated__*, required scope: `user_read`

+*__Gotcha__* If the user's Twitch registered Email Address is not verified, 'null' will be returned.

 ### Example Request